scala/docs.scala-lang/overviews/futures/overview.md

 ## Promises

-So far we have only considered `Future` objects created through asynchronous computations started using the `future` method.
+So far we have only considered `Future` objects created by asynchronous computations started using the `future` method.
 However, futures can also be created using *promises*.